 Important Information For Challenge Owners and Responding Teams

 - A team consists of three or four members

-- Teams remain owners of the solutions, code and systems they develop during the challenge, but the ideas behind their contributions must be presented and, consequently, become public property
+- Teams remain owners of their solutions, code and systems they develop during the challenge, but the ideas behind their contributions must be presented and, consequently, become public property

 - Data challenge owners cannot be data challenge team members

-- September 15: Closing date for registration for big data challenge teams
+- October 23: Closing date for registration for Big Data Challenge teams and individual team members

-- November 4: Presentation of solutions at main conference and awarding of winning team
+- December 4: Plenary presentation of winning solutions at main conference

 What if You Have Questions?